Meeting Management Training

 Unruly Passengers: How to Control a Meeting

 This final segment discusses the importance of managing group dynamics and how to navigate difficult situations.
-Participants will consider a variety of common workplace problem and design solutions to each.
+Participants will consider a variety of common workplace problems and design solutions to each.

 By the end of this workshop, participants should understand the cost of a meeting, when to hold a meeting, such elements as agendas and when to include or eliminate them from a meeting, tools for considering different points of view, and tactics for handling common problems related to meetings that occur in most workplaces.